The-Scripters-Guild/ForgeWiki/forge/spawning/spawn-influence/spawn-volumes.md

 <figure><img src="../../../.gitbook/assets/cover-tsg-placeholder.jpg" alt="Cover image"><figcaption></figcaption></figure>

 Spawn Volumes are used to modify the weighting of spawns within the boundary of a volume.
-They are commonly utilized to adjust spawn probabilities for specific groups or to completely prevent one team from spawning on the enemy side of a map.
+They are commonly utilized to adjust spawn probabilities for specific groups or to completely prevent teams from spawning on the enemy side of a map.

 ## Weighting and Placement